I visited a teeth-straightening startup and found out I needed a root canal

 From there, I’d receive a custom treatment plan that combines the X-ray plus 3D scan to predict how my teeth will move.
 After receiving the clear aligners in a couple of weeks, I’d check in with Dr. Aamodt every week via the mobile app.
 If something were to come up, I could always set up an in-person appointment.
 Most people average about two to three visits in total, Jewitt said.
 All of that would add up to about $3,500.

 The reason Uniform Teeth requires in-office visits is because 75 percent or more of the cases require additional procedures.
 For example, some people require small, tooth-colored attachments to be placed onto the clear aligners.
-Those attachments can help to move teeth in a more advanced way, Dr. Aamodt said.
+Those attachments can help move teeth in a more advanced way, Dr. Aamodt said.

 “If you don’t have these, then you can tip some teeth but you can’t do all of the things to help improve the bite, to create a really lasting, beautiful, healthy smile,” he explained.

-Uniform Teeth currently treats patients in San Francisco, but intends to open up additional offices nationwide next year.
+Uniform Teeth currently treats patients in San Francisco, but intends to open additional offices nationwide next year.
 As the company expands, the plan is to bring on board more full-time orthodontists.

 “Right now, we’re an employment-based model and we’d really like to continue that because it allows us to control the experience and deliver a really high-quality service,” Jewitt said.